 - iOS 7.0+

 The name to display in the debugger when viewing the background task.
 If you specify

 nilfor this parameter, this method generates a name based on the name of the calling function or method.

 A handler to be called shortly before the app’s remaining background time reaches 0.
 Use this handler to clean up and mark the end of the background task.
 Failure to end the task explicitly will result in the termination of the app.
 The system calls the handler synchronously on the main thread, blocking the app’s suspension momentarily.

 This method requests additional background execution time for your app.
 Call this method when leaving a task unfinished might be detrimental to your app’s user experience.
 For example, call this method before writing data to a file to prevent the system from suspending your app while the operation is in progress.
-Do not use this method simply to keep your app running after it moves to the background.
+For background tasks requiring more time use BackgroundTasks.

 Call this method as early as possible before starting your task, and preferably before your app actually enters the background.
 The method requests the task assertion for your app asynchronously.
 If you call this method shortly before your app is due to be suspended, there is a chance that the system might suspend your app before that task assertion is granted.
 For example, do not call this method at the end of your